Burns Park in Ann Arbor in Washtenaw County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1870.

 Location.
 42° 16.701′ N, 83° 44.435′ W. Marker is in Ann Arbor, Michigan, in Washtenaw County.
 It is in Burns Park.
-Marker is at the intersection of South State Street and North University Avenue, on the right when traveling north on South State Street.
+It is at the intersection of South State Street and North University Avenue, on the right when traveling north on South State Street.
 Touch for map.
 Marker is in this post office area: Ann Arbor MI 48109, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The University Expands (a few steps from this marker); Hill Auditorium (about 300 feet away, measured in a direct line); Town and Gown: Entertainment and Changing Culture (about 400 feet away); Ideation Building (about 400 feet away); The James Foster House of Art (about 500 feet away); Michigan Theatre (about 500 feet away); Uptown Theaters (about 600 feet away); From Liveries to Taxis (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: The University Expands (a few steps from this marker); Hill Auditorium (about 300 feet away, measured in a direct line); Town and Gown: Entertainment and Changing Culture (about 400 feet away); Ideation Building (about 400 feet away); The James Foster House of Art (about 500 feet away); Michigan Theatre (about 500 feet away); Uptown Theaters (about 600 feet away); From Liveries to Taxis (about 600 feet away).
 Touch for a list and map of all markers in Ann Arbor.

 Also see . . .